zaeema-n/OpenGIN/docs/overview/architecture/data_flow.md

 - Relationship properties include start/end times and relationship metadata
 - This enables complex graph queries and relationship traversal

-**Error Handling and Consistency**
-- Each step includes error checking to ensure data integrity
-- If any step fails, the operation can be rolled back
-- The system maintains consistency across all three databases
-- Success is only returned when all three operations complete successfully

 ### 3.2 Data Storage

 #### MongoDB Storage (Metadata)